vesper-framework/vesper/docs/javascript/controllers-and-args.md

 });
 ```

-Note, query/mutation/subscription name matches controller method name.
+Note, query / mutation / subscription name matches controller method name.
-If in some cases you'll need to use different method name, you can specify it:
+If for some reason you'll need to use different method name, you can specify query name:

 ```javascript
 { controller: PostController, name: "posts", action: "allPosts", type: "query" }